probot/probot/docs/pagination.md

 ## Accumulating pages

-The return value of the `github.paginate` callback will be used to accumulate results.
+The return value of the `octokit.paginate` callback will be used to accumulate results.

 ```js
 module.exports = ({ app }) => {